openshift/cloud-credential-operator/README.md

 oVirt | N | N | Y | N | N
 VMWare | N | N | Y | N | N

+# Short lived Credentials with AWS Security Token Service

+OpenShift can be configured to use short lived credentials for different components with AWS Security Token Service.
+It also eliminates the need to have root credentials inside the cluster.
+This feature is still in development.
+For more information please refer [here](./docs/sts.md).

 # Developer Instructions

 Login to a cluster with admin credentials: